trevordevore/levure/utils/convert stacks to ui.md

       "Behavior" into tBehaviorStackName
   end if
 end if

+set the itemDelimiter to "/"

+put "behaviors" into the last item of tFilename if there is not a folder tFilename then create folder tFilename if the result is not empty then
+    answer error "Error creating behaviors folder:" && the result exit to top end if end if

+put the script of tObject into tScript put "/" & tTargetName & ".livecodescript" after tFilename put "script " & quote & tBehaviorStackName & quote & cr & cr & tScript into URL("file:" & tFilename)
+if the result is not empty then answer error "Error saving script:" && the result exit to top end if

-put the script of tObject into tScript put the filename of stack tStack into tFilename set the itemDelimiter to "/" put "behaviors/" & tTargetName & ".livecodescript" into the last item of tFilename put "script " & quote & tBehaviorStackName & quote & cr & cr & tScript into URL("file:" & tFilename) set the script of tObject to empty put the stackfiles of stack tStack into tStackFiles put tBehaviorStackName & "," & "behaviors/" & item -1 of tFilename into line (the number of lines of tStackFiles + 1) of tStackFiles
+set the script of tObject to empty put the stackfiles of stack tStack into tStackFiles put tBehaviorStackName & "," & "behaviors/" & item -1 of tFilename into line (the number of lines of tStackFiles + 1) of tStackFiles